RWTH-EBC/AixLib/bin/02_CITests/README.md

-$NEWBRANCH: Branch you want create
+$Newbranch: Branch you want create

-$REFBRANCH: Branch in that you work
+$TARGET_BRANCH: Branch in that you work

 ![E.ON EBC RWTH Aachen University](../04_Documentation/Images/CreateNewBranch.png)